jiachzou/panel_multiple_testing/README.md

 # Panel Multiple Testing
-R and python software for [panel multiple testing](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4315891).
+R and python software for new inference tool in [panel multiple testing](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4315891).

-New tools for panel inference when different units have different support sets.
-This is designed for panels where the number of units and the number of features for each unit are large.
-The inference result is a common feature set with selection false discovery control by Family-Wise Error Rate (FWER) guarantee.
+We conduct inference on panels where the number of units and the number of features for each unit are large.
+Our novel method method:
+- provides Family-Wise Error Rate (FWER) control
+- allows _arbitrary_ cross-unit covariance
+- allows each unit-level model with arbitrary pattern of missing values, feature selections, etc. so their support sets are varying

-Code is in the directory.
+Codes are in the directories:
-* R/funs.R: Inference for panel hypotheses, implemented
+* R/funs.R: Inference for panel hypotheses
-* python/funs.py: Inference for LASSO at a fixed, deterministic value of lambda.
+* python/funs.py: Inference for panel hypotheses

 ## Installation
-There is no need for installation since our code is fully contained in the two scripts respectively for R and python.
+There is no need for installation, other than dependent libraries, since our code is fully contained in the two scripts respectively for R and python.

+- R: no dependencies
+- python: pandas, numpy

 ## R demo
 Available soon